Karin Prinsloo (karateka): Personal life

 Prinsloo was born in Klerksdorp and grew up in Heidelberg, South Africa.
 She started training in Karate in 1982.
 She studied at Rand Afrikaans University (RAU) and obtained a B.Com.
 (Sport Management) with major in Human Movement Studies.
 She followed that with a B.Com.
-Hons (Sport Management) also from RAU.
+Hons also from RAU.
 While at RAU she was awarded Sports Woman of the Year in 1992, 1994 and 1995.

 In 1997 Prinsloo took ownership of a Karate school called Pinetown JKA Karate and in 2000 established Pinetown JKA Karate Institute.
 In 2018 Dylan Powell became head instructor at Pinetown JKA.
-Prinsloo would still like to win a medal at the Karate World Championships.
+Prinsloo is focussed on continuing to teach and learn karate.

 Prinsloo is active on Facebook with a blog entitled Karin Prinsloo - Karate Blog - For the Love of Karate.

 She is married with two children.

-In 2019 Prinsloo emigrated to Perth, Australia.
+In 2018 Prinsloo emigrated to Perth, Australia.